picocms/Pico/about.md

 Pico is different.
 With Pico, all your content is stored as "flat files", which is pretty much exactly as it sounds.
 When using Pico, all your site content is stored as simple text files.
 It remains readily available to modify, edit, organize, and migrate as you see fit.

 Unlike a traditional CMS, Pico doesn't require write access on your server to function.
 This makes it more secure by design and reduces difficult PHP configuration.
 Since Pico doesn't use a database for its backend, it has very low system requirements and will run on almost any web space.
-Databases can also often be a bottleneck on your site's performance, especially on a small website, where a database-driven CMS is simply overkill.
+Databases can often be a bottleneck on your site's performance, especially with a larger website.
+For a smaller site, a database-driven CMS is often overkill.

 There really isn't that much more to say about it.
 The beauty of Pico is in its simplicity.
 If you want to create a new page, you make a new file.
 That's it.
 But that's far from the end of the story.
 Despite Pico's simplicity, you'll find it incredibly powerful, and ready to take on any task.